SDGforskning/sdg-strings/SDG04_query_topic_WoS.md

 #### Phrase 3

-The basic structure is *access + education + vulnerable groups*.
-In revision September 2023, added a new part: *access + special education*.
+The basic structure is *access + education + vulnerable groups* OR *access + special education*.

 "Vulnerable groups" are mentioned in several SDGs, but can be difficult to define for a search string - who is considered vulnerable may depend on the context and situation.
 To get a general outline of who is considered "vulnerable" we have consulted several UN sources on the topic (<a id="Blanchard">[Blanchard et al., 2017](#f5)</a>; <a id="UNOHC">[Office of the High Commissioner, n.d.](#f6)</a>; <a id="UNracism">[United Nations, n.d.](#f7)</a>).
 Most terms were taken from these, and adapted so that the terms work combined with terms relevant for SDG4. `rural` was not a term included in the UN documents and need not signify vulnerability, but we found works suggesting that it is a potential hindrance to accessing education, and was therefore included.
-After revision September 2023, added terms for the 13 disability categories from the US Individuals with Disabilities Education Act (IDEA): <a href="https://www.understood.org/en/articles/conditions-covered-under-idea"> 13 disability categories under IDEA</a>
+The 13 disability categories have been taken from the US Individuals with Disabilities Education Act (IDEA): <a href="https://www.understood.org/en/articles/conditions-covered-under-idea"> 13 disability categories under IDEA</a>.
 ```py
 TS=
 (